-Shell – The shell has been stripped down and sandblasted using a glass grit and powder coated in a hammered brown finish that is unsurpassed in both appearance and durability.
+Shell – The shell has been stripped down and sandblasted using a glass grit and powder coated in a hammered brown finish.

 Handset – The F1 handset has been ultrasonically cleaned to get all embedded debris out.
 It is then sanded through a multi-step restoration process which includes sanding with 400, 800, 1000, 2000 grit and buffed back to its beautiful original shine.

-Feet – The feet are disassembled and sand blasted.
-They are then rewrapped with super soft pig skin suede leather to ensure it does not damage the table it proudly sits on.
+Base – The base is carefully sand blasted and rewrapped with super soft pig skin suede leather to ensure it does not damage the table it proudly sits on.

 The phone goes extensive testing before to ensure it is in perfect working condition prior to shipping.

 Number 5 - The predominant dial of the 40's and 50's was replaced by the number 6 for a more universal fit.
 The number 5 dial features a "whiir" sound upon its return and a good weight for dialing.